kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## Promote KEB to DEV Workflow

-This [workflow](/.github/workflows/promote-keb-to-dev.yaml) creates a PR to management-plane-charts with the given KEB release version.
+This [workflow](/.github/workflows/promote-keb-to-dev.yaml) creates a PR to the `management-plane-charts` repository with the given KEB release version.
 The default version is the latest KEB release.

 ## Label Validator Workflow